The Ten Basic Points that Define the ILT

 For the pilgrim who perseveres, the original teachings unfold in levels of consciousness that gradually expand before their vision.
 For this reason one of the mottos of the ILT is: “First deserve, then desire”.

-For evidence on this topic, see in our associated websites the article “The Main Founder of the Movement”.
+For evidence on this topic, click to see the article “The Main Founder of the Movement”.

-See for instance in our websites the articles “Finding the Light on the Path” and “M.C.’s Text on Karma, Annotated”.
+See for instance the articles “Finding the Light on the Path” and “M.C.’s Text on Karma, Annotated”.
 A remarkable text from a Mahatma on this topic is “Two Schools of Occultism”.

 On the role of the esoteric movement in the ethical awakening of mankind during the 21st century, see the book “The Fire and Light of Theosophical Literature”, by Carlos Cardoso Aveline.